-New head-to-head test data from a citizen scientist finds that a simple, taped-together DIY purifier effectiveness is higher than a market-leading Swiss purifier.
+New head-to-head test data from a citizen scientist finds that a simple, taped-together DIY air purifier effectiveness is higher than a market-leading Swiss air purifier, IQ Air.
 This data adds to an accumulation of data suggesting that the effective air purifiers need not be expensive.
-The Setup The underlying science of purifiers is simple: … Read more
+The Setup The underlying science … Read more

 Dyson’s Pure Cool air purifier looks impressive.
 However a review of its clean air rating (CADR) reveals this filter does a poor job of providing clean air – the Dyson TP05 Pure Cool’s CADR comes in at just 164m3/hr.
 That means the Dyson Pure Cool air purifier out as much … Read more